neondatabase/website/content/docs/postgres/query-performance.md

 ### Queries that return the most rows

-This query showcases the top 100 queries that yield the most rows, ordered by the number of rows returned.
+This query showcases the top 100 queries that return the most rows, ordered by the number of rows returned.
 It includes the average execution time for each query.

 ```sql
 SELECT